Dutch expedition to Valdivia: Valdivia

 The expedition set sail for Valdivia on 21 August and reached their destination within three days.
 Herckmans arrived at the mouth of Valdivia River in Corral Bay on 24 August.
 From there the Dutch had difficulties sailing up the Valdivia River to the site of Valdivia as they lacked experience of sailing on rivers.
 At Tornagaleones River one ship ran aground on a rocky shallow.
 This ship was dismantled.
 The ruins of Valdivia were reached by the two remaining ships four days later on 28 August.
 Upon arrival curious Mapuches gathered to watch them.
 The ships were surrounded by canoes.
 Reportedly some natives boarded the ships and stole iron objects, including a valuable compass.

 In Valdivia the Dutch established a new settlement, which Herckmans named Brouwershaven after Brouwer.
-On August 29 the Dutch had met with local tribal leader Manquipillan and his host.
+On 29 August the Dutch had met with local tribal leader Manquipillan and his host.
 In the meeting the Dutch held a long discourse in which they highlighted what they believed was the common enmity to Spain; later gifts were given by the Dutch.
 At the end a friendly relationship had been established with Manquipillan.
-A new solemn meeting was held on September 3, with an even greater assistance.
+A new solemn meeting was held on 3 September, with an even greater assistance.
 In this meeting a formal alliance was established between the Dutch and local Mapuches.
 Local Mapuches promised to help the Dutch with the construction of a fort and to give provisions for the nascent colony.
-The embalmed body of Brouwer was buried in Valdivia on September 16 there.
+The embalmed body of Brouwer was buried in Valdivia on 16 September there.

 A ship under Captain Elbert Crispijnsen was sent back to Dutch Brazil on 25 September to report on the positive development of the colony and request additional supplies.
 In Valdivia the Dutch began the construction of a fort.
 A major setback to the Dutch was that they had also failed to find the anticipated gold mines.
 The Mapuches began to realise the Dutch had no plans of leaving and their search for gold caused suspicion, leading the locals to halt their deliveries of food.
 The Mapuche chief Juan Manqueante, from Mariquina, who was in friendly terms with the Dutch, staunchly refused them to access the gold mines of Madre de Dios in his lands.
 Manqueante told the Dutch of his people's negative experiences of Spanish gold mining.
 Other contributing factors behind the cold attitude of local Mapuches may have been the Dutch rhetoric about war with Spain, which may have upset the Mapuches of Valdivia who had lived in peace for about forty years and the fact that local Mapuches may not have seen any significant difference between the Dutch and Spanish.
-Local Mapuches justified not sending provisions by claiming they had not enough food for themselves.
+Local Mapuches justified not sending provisions by claiming they did not have enough food for themselves.
 The Dutch were demoralised by the scarcity of food and lack of comfort.
 A mutiny begun to smolder and some Dutch left the encampment at night for the woods with the final aim of surrendering to the Spanish in Concepción.